llbit/chunky-docs/docs/your_first_render.md

 ![Advanced Tab](https://i.imgur.com/hOlrMiQ.png)

 Adjust CPU load and threads as you see fit.
+Chunky renders using solely CPU.
+GPU support may come Soon (tm)
 > If you plan to use your PC while it is rendering / have a weaker computer, reduce CPU load to around 40-60% and reduce threads as you see fit.
 Be aware that lower CPU load / less threads can significantly increase render times!

 Set Ray Depth to whatever you want.
 3-8 is usually good enough.